postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects.md

 Most aspects are custom attributes that have to be applied to some target declaration.
 Some aspects can target methods, other properties, or classes.

 In this section, you shall see how you can use the attribute to add the aspect.

 ## Adding an aspect as a custom attribute

 Imagine you have a method like this that occasionally fails:

 ![](images/flaky_method_no_aspect.png)

 At the moment, Code Lens shows `no aspect`: it means that no aspect has been applied to this method yet.

-To apply the `Retry` aspect, just add it as a normal custom attribute, i.e. type `[Log]`:
+To apply the `Retry` aspect, just add it as a normal custom attribute, i.e., type `[Log]`:

 ![](images/applying_retry_attribute.png)